WNBA Announces 2022 All-Star Game Starters, Honors Brittney Griner

-WNBA announces All-Star Game starters, honors Brittney Griner originally appeared on NBC Sports Washington
+WNBA announces All-Star Game starters, honors Brittney Griner originally appeared on NBC Sports Chicago

 The WNBA named the 10 players who will start in the 2022 All-Star Game.